 Rows of round reproductive structures can be seen of the underside of the leaflets.
 Each one is called a sorus and contains multiple sporangia, or spore sacs.
 The sori (the plural of sorus) are pale green at first and turn brown later.
 The sporangia and spores are interesting to examine under a microscope if one is available.

-Northwestern crows (Corvus corinus) are common where I live.
+Northwestern crows are common where I live.
 They are confident and clever birds and are always interesting to watch.
 It would have been nice to have gotten a better photo of the one above, but I didn’t have a camera with a telephoto lens with me.
 I tried to use a slow and non-threatening approach to get as close to the crow as I could.

-Several thousand crows roost in the trees by another local body of water.
+In winter, several thousand crows roost in the trees by another local body of water.
 It’s awesome to see a mass of crows flying to their roost at dusk, especially when they’re backed by a dramatic sky.

 When I reached the lake, I found a couple of Douglas fir trees that had dropped their cones and a few branch tips, enabling me to get the photo above.
 The scientific name of the Douglas fir is Pseudotsuga menziesii.
 The tree is a conifer.
 It has leaves in the form of needles and bears cones.
 The needles are relatively soft and surround the stem.
 Male and female cones are borne on the same tree.
 The three-pronged bract above each scale of a female cone is distinctive.
 An old tale says that the bracts represent the legs and tail of a mouse hiding in the cone.
 The tree is not a true fir, despite its common name.

 Eagle creek drains into Squint Lake.
-The creek continues at the other end of the lake and carries the water to a much larger body of water called Burnaby Lake.
+The creek continues at the other end of the lake and carries the water to Burnaby Lake.
 Squint Lake is small.
 In fact, before the golf course was created, the local people used to joke that the lake was so small that you had to squint to see it.
 This gave the lake its name.

-The photo above shows the golf course and the fountain in the lake.
+The photo above shows part of the golf course and the fountain in the lake.
 In spring, summer, and autumn, attractive landscaping is on show at the golf course.
-Mallards can be seen all year on the lake and crows often pay a visit.
-Other types of ducks can often be seen on the water during summer as well as a wider variety of birds in the trees.
+Mallards can be seen all year on the lake, and crows often pay a visit.
+Other types of ducks and Canada geese (Branta canadensis) can often be seen on the water during summer as well as a wider variety of birds in the trees.